067/11

-Wales is set to receive £56.9 million to help take broadband to everyone and superfast broadband to 90 per cent of homes and businesses in the country, Secretary of State for Culture, Olympics, Media and Sport Jeremy Hunt announced today.
+Wales is set to receive £56.9 million to help take broadband to everyone and superfast broadband to 90% of homes and businesses in the country, Secretary of State for Culture, Olympics, Media and Sport Jeremy Hunt announced today.

 Mr Hunt today revealed Wales’s share of the Government’s £530 million broadband investment fund.

-Matching the investment will allow the Welsh Government to provide 90 per cent of premises with access to superfast broadband and everyone with access to at least 2 Mbps.
+Matching the investment will allow the Welsh Government to provide 90% of premises with access to superfast broadband and everyone with access to at least 2 Mbps.

 The private sector on its own will take superfast broadband to around two-thirds of UK households and businesses.
 Public money is being used to help take broadband to the remaining one third by making it viable for business to invest.